 Following his miserable bowling spell, Lewis was dropped from the Australian squad and his central contract was also not renewed.

-Pakistan fast bowler Wahab Riaz and Afghanistan leg-spinner Rashid Khan are second and third respectively on the list.
+Pakistan fast bowler Wahab Riaz and Afghanistan leg-spinner Rashid Khan are third and fourth respectively on the list.

 Wahab Riaz conceded 110 runs in his quota of 10 overs without picking a single wicket against England in an ODI in Nottingham in 2016.
 During the third ODI of Pakistan’s tour of England and Ireland, England rode on opener Alex Hales’ 171-run knock off just 122 balls, followed by Jos Buttler’s unbeaten 90 off 51 balls to post 444/3 in their 50 overs.
 In response, Pakistan were bowled out for 275 as the hosts secured a massive 169-run victory.